 What little George needed to know about incendiary devices, he learnt very quickly; and Andy turned out to be an ideal accomplice.
-While George was methodical, wily and determined, Andy was swift, small and silent, and quite original in his thinking.
+While George was methodical, wily, and determined, Andy was swift, small, and silent, and quite original in his thinking.

-The biggest challenge, George surmised, would be to procure a large number of detonators and wiring, without raising suspicion, let alone alarm.
-But in actual fact, this proved a lot easier than he had anticipated: relying mostly on the Calor gas bottles for the ‘bang’, George reckoned that with a few very ordinary household items and some basic physics he could most likely create simultaneous sparks, and if he could do that, he could ignite simultaneous boxes of matches and some firelighters or sponges doused in white spirit or petrol, and if he could do that, he could not, perhaps, cause simultaneous bangs, but the random series that would result in different huts exploding at slightly different times would lend the spectacle its own satisfying symphonic quality.
+The biggest challenge, George surmised, would be to procure a large number of detonators and wiring without raising suspicion, let alone alarm.
+But in actual fact, this proved a lot easier than he had anticipated: relying mostly on the Calor gas bottles for the ‘bang’, George came to realise that with a few very ordinary household items and some basic physics he could most likely create simultaneous sparks, and if he could do that, he could ignite simultaneous boxes of matches and some firelighters or sponges doused in white spirit or petrol, and if he could do that, he could not, perhaps, cause simultaneous bangs, but the random series that would result in different huts exploding at slightly different times would lend the spectacle its own satisfying symphonic quality.

 Conscious of the ‘one chance to get this right’ aspect to his endeavour, combined with a patent inability to do a test run, even on a model or an isolated, remote specimen, George felt there was a lot at stake and a lot that could go wrong.
 He confided this worry, such as it was, in passing to Andy.
 Andy was unperturbed: